-But Les Amis de la Montagne are looking after them, providing little resting and feeding platforms, such as these two juvenile mallard ducks are taking advantage of.
+Les Amis de la Montagne is looking after them, providing little resting and feeding platforms, which these two juvenile mallard ducks are taking advantage of.

 Red clover, and morning glory.
 This vine is also called bindweed, because it’s really strong – so strong, it can break the disks on a tiller, a piece of farm equipment that gets pulled behind a tractor to turn the soil.

 I am so glad this meadow is there.
 Forest cover is essential for birds and wildlife, but so are wild open spaces, and in that case, though snags (dead trees) should be left standing, small (very small) clear cuts can be beneficial to an ecosystem, and that’s the only way I can think of this meadow being there.
 Gaps, of course, occur naturally, through fire, flood, and blowdowns (windy storms).
 And at the perimeter of this clearing, you can see the first of the succession species, sumacs, coming back in.